Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 If you get past this first HR screen, the recruiter will then help schedule two technical screening interviews with Meta engineers.

-Meat are very transparent about their recruiting process.
-Your recruiter will walk you through the remaining steps in the hiring process, and will also share with you a helpful email with resources you can use to prepare.
+Meta is very transparent about their recruiting process.
+Your recruiter will walk you through the remaining steps in the hiring process, and share with you a helpful email with resources you can use to prepare.

 - A Linux/systems screen, where you can expect open-ended questions about operating systems and debugging in Linux.